-Outbreak of Hostilities on 5 June 1967 and Consideration by the Security Council, Outbreak of Hostilities and Adoption of First Cease-Fire Resolution on 6 June 1967, Yearbook of the United Nations (1967).
-Consideration of the Middle East Situation by the General Assembly Consideration at First Part of Fifth Emergency Special Session (17 June-5 July 1967).
-In this vein, Israel suggested that President Nasser's announced blockade of the Gulf of Aqaba and the Strait of Tiran to Israel ships was "an act which was by definition an act of war and which was regarded by Israel as an attack justifying her acting in self-defence under Article 51 of the United Nations Charter".
+&lt;sup>354 Outbreak of Hostilities on 5 June 1967 and Consideration by the Security Council, Outbreak of Hostilities and Adoption of First Cease-Fire Resolution on 6 June 1967, Yearbook of the United Nations (1967).

-shot' question, but since they had already heard my views on the importance of initiative and surprise in battle, they did not need to do much guessing".
+coast and southern territory, the choice for Israel was to live or to perish.
+For five days Israel employed armed force alone and unaided in a just and righteous self-defence".
+355 Later Moshe Dayan, Israel's Minister of Defence, indicated in a press briefing that he "did not reply directly to the [who fired] the 'first shot' question, but since they had already heard my views on the importance of initiative and surprise in battle, they did not need to do much guessing".
 356

 An Israeli Knesset Cabinet resolution dated from 4 June 1967, published some years later, instructs Moshe Dayan and Prime Minister Eshkol to set an hour for the authorized invasion of Egypt.
 A ground and aerial assault was then scheduled for 7:45 a.m.
 Greenwich Mean Time on 5 June 1967.
-Meanwhile, the government decision to engage a pre-emptive strike stated
+Meanwhile, the government decision to engage a pre-emptive strike stated that:

 [t]he armies of Egypt, Syria and Jordan are deployed for a multifront attack that threatens Israel's existence.
 It is therefore decided to launch a military strike aimed at liberating Israel from encirclement and preventing assault by the United Arab Command.
-359

 Two days later, on 7 June 1967, Israel's Prime Minister Levi Eshkol was quoted in an interview in the New York Times, recalling that once Egypt closed the Straits of Tiran and drew its troops to the armistice line, Israel's only issue was whether it would act "today or tomorrow".
 He does not mention Egypt's alleged shelling of the three Israeli villages.
-361 Addressing the Knesset the following week, on 12 June, Prime Minister Eshkol recounted:
+Addressing the Knesset the following week, on 12 June, Prime Minister Eshkol recounted:

-In my statement to the Knesset on May 29, I informed you that our forces were "ready and prepared to frustrate the enemy's designs in all sectors and on all our borders" ... ...
+In my statement to the Knesset on May 29, I informed you that our forces were "ready and prepared to frustrate the enemy's designs in all sectors and on all our borders" ...

+...
 The decisive moment came.
 Facing the movement of Egyptian forces to the Israeli border, our forces went out to repulse the enemy's aggression, and air and armoured battles developed.
+362